HPRIOR/hey-gpt/readme.md

 # hey-gpt

-A command line interface for chat-gpt
+A command line interface for chat-gpt with long and short-term memory

 ---